Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 India also began receiving foreign aid such as ventilators and oxygen tanks, marking a major shift from its 16-year-long policy of not accepting help from abroad.

-As a result, Modi's domestic and international image has taken its biggest thrashing since he rode to power in 2014.
+As a result, Modi's domestic and international image has taken its biggest thrashing since he rose to power in 2014.

 Government credibility ratings have also plunged, with experts saying the actual number of infections and COVID-related deaths could be almost two to three times higher than official figures.